The Ego and Its Own: Part Two

 Part two is centered on the possibility of freedom from current ideological ways of thinking through a robust philosophical egoism.
 Stirner's egoism is centered on what he calls Eigenheit ('Ownness' or autonomy).
 This 'Ownness' is a feature of a more advanced stage of human personal and historical development.
 It is the groundwork for our world-view.

 Stirner's Egoism is a descriptive psychological egoist, though he differentiates between conscious and involuntary egoism.
 Stirner does not advocate narrow selfishness of a "sensual man":

 Selfishness [...] in the Christian sense, means something like this: I look only to see whether anything is of use to me as a sensual man.
 But is sensuality then the whole of my ownness?
 Am I in my own senses when I am given up to sensuality?

 Stirner's conception of Ownness is a type of self-description:

 Ownness includes in itself everything own, and brings to honor again what Christian language dishonored.
 But ownness has not any alien standard either, as it is not in any sense an idea like freedom, morality, humanity, etc.: it is only a description of the — owner.

-Stirner formulates the criticism of the State on basis of it inheriting God, but is not principally opposed to the State:

-Indeed, Stirner himself bears this out when he states only when the State comes into contact with his ownness does the egoist take any active interest in it.
-If the condition of the State does not bear hard upon the scholar, is he to occupy himself with it because it is his "most sacred duty"?
-So long as the State does according to his wishes what need has he to look up from his studies?
-Here Stirner is treating the State as a mere instrument, not as "ruling principle".

-Further in Part II, Stirner discards the concept of freedom and replaces it with power and property.
-In Chapter "My Power", Stirner explores the concept of human rights and their subsequent inherent separation from the self: "The right of “all” is to go before my right."
+In Part II, Stirner discards the concept of freedom, as being of limited value, and replaces it with power and property.
+In Chapter "My Power", Stirner explores the concept of human rights and their subsequent inherent separation from the self: "The right of 'all' is to go before my right."